Mirxa27/MirxaAgent/README.md

 <details>
 <summary><b>Would you like to test this?
 (Advanced Demo)</b></summary>

-Experience CUGA's hybrid capabilities by combining API calls with web interactions:
+Experience MirxaAgent's hybrid capabilities by combining API calls with web interactions:

 ### Setup Steps: